landscape · models

 Independent benchmarks (via NeMo Evaluator):

 Verdict: At 3.2B active params, this runs on RTX 3060 12GB comfortably.
 Strong coding/reasoning at tiny active parameter count.
-Priority recommendation for RG’s 3060.
+Priority recommendation for the 3060 profile.
 GGUF quants available from Unsloth.

 Hardware x Model fit matrix